First Bulgarian Empire

 After the adoption of Christianity, Bulgaria became the foremost cultural and spiritual centre of Slavic Europe.
-Its leading cultural position was further consolidated with the adoption of the Glagolitic alphabet, the invention of the Early Cyrillic alphabet shortly after in the capital Preslav, and the literature produced in Old Church Slavonic soon began spreading north.
-Old Church Slavonic became the lingua franca of much of Eastern Europe.
+Bulgaria's position as a leading cultural power was further strengthened by the adoption of the Glagolitic alphabet and the invention of the Early Cyrillic alphabet in the capital Preslav.
+The literature produced in Old Church Slavonic soon began to spread north, leading to Old Church Slavonic becoming the lingua franca of much of Eastern Europe.
 In 927, the fully independent Bulgarian Patriarchate was officially recognized.

 During the late 9th and early 10th centuries, Simeon I achieved a string of victories over the Byzantines.
-Thereafter, he was recognized with the title of tsar (caesar), and proceeded to expand the state to its greatest extent.
+Thereafter, he was recognized by the title tsar (caesar), and proceeded to expand the empire to its greatest territorial extent.
 After the annihilation of the Byzantine army in the Battle of Anchialus in 917, the Bulgarians laid siege to Constantinople in 923 and 924.
 The siege failed however, and the Bulgars were forced to retreat.
-The Bulgarians suffered a brutal invasion by Sviatoslav I Igorevich, the Grand-Prince of the Kievan Rus between 967 and 969, that saw the empire vassalised to the Rus.
-Sviatoslav was killed in 972 however, seeing the empire able to briefly recover, but was unable to reclaim lost territories north of the Danube, in Thrace and Southern Macedonia.
-Their old rivals, the Byzantines, eventually recovered, and in 1014, under Basil II "the Bulgar Slayer", a crushing defeat was inflicted on the Bulgarians at the Battle of Kleidion.
-Basil famously ordered that 99% of the captured 15,000 Bulgarian prisoners be blinded, with every 100th soldier spared one eye to guide the rest back home, forcing their communities to care for them for the rest of their lives.
+The Bulgarians suffered a brutal invasion by Sviatoslav I Igorevich, the Grand-Prince of the Kievan Rus, between 967 and 969, resulting in the empire becoming a vassal of the Rus.
+However, Sviatoslav was killed in 972, allowing the empire to briefly recover, although it was unable to reclaim the lost territories north of the Danube, in Thrace and Southern Macedonia.
+Their old rivals, the Byzantines, eventually recovered, and in 1014, under Basil II "the Bulgar Slayer", a crushing defeat was inflicted on the Bulgarians at the Battle of Kleidion, with Basil famously ordering the 15,000 Bulgarian prisoners to be blinded, with every 100th soldier spared one eye to guide the rest back home, forcing their families to support them for the rest of their lives.
 By 1018, the last Bulgarian strongholds had surrendered to the Byzantine Empire, and the First Bulgarian Empire had ceased to exist.
 It was succeeded by the Second Bulgarian Empire in 1185.

 Nomenclature

 The First Bulgarian Empire became known simply as Bulgaria since its recognition by the Byzantine Empire in 681.
 Some historians use the terms Danube Bulgaria, First Bulgarian State, or First Bulgarian Tsardom (Empire).

 Between 681 and 864 the country is also called by modern historians as the Bulgarian Khanate, or the Bulgar Khaganate, from the Turkic title of khan/khagan borne by its rulers.
 It is often further specified as the Danube Bulgarian Khanate, or Danube Bulgar Khanate in order to differentiate it from Volga Bulgaria, which emerged from another Bulgar group.

-From the country's Christianization in 864 and the assumption of the imperial title by its rulers in 913, the country is also referred to as the Principality of Bulgaria.
+After the country's Christianization in 864 and implementation of the Old Church Slavonic as official language in 893, its rulers adopted the imperial title Tsar, firstly in 913, thus the country is also referred to as the Tsardom of Bulgaria.
 In English-language sources, the country is often known as the Bulgarian Empire.